garethlamb/animal_classifier_pipeline/README.md

 images of animals.
 The images are sorted into subfolders based on the species of animal that was detected by the algorithm.
-Additionally, if a threshold value for the level of uncertainty in the classifications (known as entropy) was set then it will also contain a subfolder called "zz_unknown" for the animals that it could not classify.
+Additionally, if a threshold value for the level of uncertainty in the classifications (known as entropy) was set then it will also contain a subfolder called 'zz_unknown' for the animals that it could not classify.

 #### Output folder

 The function will create a folder within which  both final outputs will be stored.
-It will also place all intermediary files that are required to process the data in this folder however they will all be deleted once the program has been completed
+It will also place all intermediary files that are required to process the data in this folder, however they will all be deleted once all of the data has been processed.

-By default, the folder will be created in the working directory and be called 'Animal Detections'.
+By default, the folder will be created in the current working directory and be called 'Animal Detections'.
 To change where the output is stored, pass the path to the directory to the [optional parameter](#optional-parameters) 'working_data_dir' of the function.